Tilberthwaite and the River Leven, Cumbria

-Writer, philosopher and artist Wallace Heim will be collaborating with Rachel Jacobs on an audio and performative work taking place at Tilberthwaite Quarry (the mountain) in consideration of the community and landscape that connects and surrounds the quarry to the mountain, valley, sea and the rest of the world.
+Writer, philosopher and artist Wallace Heim will be collaborating with Rachel Jacobs on a meeting at Tilberthwaite (Coniston) and the River Leven (Low Wood) in consideration of the community and landscape that connects and surrounds the mountain, river, valley, sea and the rest of the world.

-The Future Machine will and somehow travel up the mountain and appear at the quarry, to celebrate the Summer and bring people together to think about the future and environmental change.
+The Future Machine will somehow travel up the mountain to Tilberthwaite and down the valley to the River Leven, to celebrate the Summer and bring people together to think about the future and environmental change.

-We will devise actions that engage with and mark the quarry in its uniqueness, within a changing climate, while considering each within the flow of water, stone and mineral that connect the quarry to the world.
+We will devise actions that engage with and mark both rivers (mountain and valley) in their uniqueness, within a changing climate, while considering each within the flow of water, stone and mineral.

 These will also have a life online as podcasts, on the website and recorded by the Future Machine, existing as documents of the actions to be shared with wider audiences who are interested in the broader themes of celebration of place, loss, gain and extraction.